How To Control Mice

 As you are reading this you probably have a mouse infestation, or have just gone through having one.
 Ideally, if you had read this before you had a problem, then you could have taken a few steps to avoid getting a mouse problem.

 Firstly, the air vents in the walls of your house.
-You can buy that screw into the wall and prevent mice and flies being able to enter your home through the air bricks, which are there to ventilate the property, not to allow mice free access!
+You can buy air vent covers with stainless steel screen mesh that can be screw fixed to the wall and prevent mice and flies being able to enter your home through the air bricks, which are there to ventilate the property, not to allow mice free access!

 Check inside airing cupboards as these enclosures usually have a lot of cabling and pipework entering from the roof and leaving through the floor.
 These would be good travel routes for mice to get around your house.